niknak1379/ObsidianNotes/content/05-Project-Docs/Personal Website Docs/V-2.0/Project Kanban.md

 - [ ] also open search is slow af, should def have an actual cache
 - [ ] OpenTelemtry for loggin and traces as a part of kubernetes?
 - [ ] move DB in house to mac mini
+- [ ] change data capture for database and opensearch sync instead of two step commit

 ***